meredoth/Unity-Discourse-Pagination/README.md

 I created this extension for fun and have no particular interest in pagination functionality for Unity's Discourse forum.
 Therefore, I probably won't be updating or changing this extension.

 Feel free to use the provided JavaScript file as a starting point.
-If you want different buttons, buttons in a different location on the screen, different CSS, and so on, you can customize it as needed.
+If you want different buttons, buttons in a different location on the screen, different CSS, and so on, I am not going to do it, you can customize it as needed.